The good news is that once you're diagnosed, the treatment is simple (although admittedly not always easy). All you have to do is change your diet.

-When people with a gluten allergy eat gluten, the immune system damages these villi and other parts of the intestine.
+When people with celiac disease eat gluten, the immune system damages these villi and other parts of the intestine.
 This makes it harder for these affected individuals to absorb nutrients.

-This makes people with celiac disease at a higher risk of developing various nutrient deficiencies.
+This puts people with celiac disease at a higher risk of developing various nutrient deficiencies.
 It can also cause abdominal pain and the other disease symptoms.

 How Common is Celiac Disease?

-This gluten allergy affects millions of people throughout the world.
-The exact prevalence is not known and varies in different regions between 0.7% and 2% .
+Celiac disease affects millions of people throughout the world.
+The exact prevalence is not known and varies in different regions between 0.7% and 2%

 Celiac disease affects about 1% of Americans in the country.